Jim Brown: Co-starring

+Later acting career

 His 1980s appearances were mostly on television.
 Brown appeared in some TV shows including Knight Rider in the season-three premiere episode "Knight of the Drones".
 Brown appeared alongside fellow former football player Joe Namath on The A-Team episode "Quarterback Sneak".
 Brown also appeared on CHiPs, episodes one and two, in season three, as a pickpocket on roller skates.

 He appeared opposite Arnold Schwarzenegger in 1987's The Running Man, an adaptation of a Stephen King novel, as Fireball, and had a cameo in the spoof I'm Gonna Git You Sucka (1988).

-Brown appeared in Mars Attacks!
+Brown appeared in Original Gangstas (1996) and Mars Attacks!
 (1996) and Sucker Free City (2004) and played a defensive coach, Montezuma Monroe, in Any Given Sunday (1999).

+Civil rights work

+Brown was one of the few athletes to speak out on racial issues in the 1950s as the civil rights movement was growing.
+He was one of the most prominent African American athletes to engage in civil rights activism, and he called on other African American athletes to become involved in similar initiatives off the field.
+In 1967, Brown, alongside Bill Russell, Kareem Abdul-Jabbar, and Carl Stokes, were all members of the Cleveland Summit, a meeting with Muhammad Ali held with the intention of convincing the four to rally behind and recruit others to help Ali's cause of civil rights in the United States.
+Because Ali was a "pariah" in American society at the time because of his opposition to the Vietnam War and refusal to enter the draft, his boxing license had been revoked, and he faced up to five years in prison.
+For Brown and the other participants to stand with Ali in support of him and his position consequently put "their reputations and their careers" at risk.
+The Cleveland Summit was later called "a significant turning point for the role of the athlete in society" and "one of the most important civil rights acts in sports history", as well as a predecessor of the 21st century protest movement initiated by Colin Kaepernick.